kanikadchopra/proj_plots/docs/index.rst

 .. image:: pages/images/zoomedout.png
     :alt: Plot zoomed out

-Although the optimal value calculated for x2 is is 1.647 this appears to be at 1.6 for the Figure 1 and around 2 for Figure 2.
+Although the optimal value calculated for :math:`x_{2}` is is 1.647 this appears to be at 1.6 for the Figure 1 and around 2 for Figure 2.

 ``projplot`` provides an additional visual assessment of optimality.
 A plot is generated for each theta value being optimized.
 This plot varies the respective theta value while holding the other variables constant.
 This helps to determine if the specific theta has been optimized based on an upper and lower limit (provided by the user).

-For example, if we were optimizing ``theta`` and ``mu``, we would have one plot where ``mu`` is held constant and ``theta`` is varying.
-This plot would show how the results of the objective function vary based on ``theta``.
-By analysing this plot, we are able to determine if ``theta`` has reached its optimal value.
-An example of this plot can be found in the Examples section.
+For example, if we were optimizing :math:`\theta` and :math:`\mu`, we would have one plot where :math:`\mu` is held constant and :math:`\theta` is varying.
+This plot would show how the results of the objective function vary based on :math:`\theta`.
+By analysing this plot, we are able to determine if :math:`\theta` has reached its optimal value.
+An example of this plot can be found below in the Usage section.

 ==============================
 Installation